Games & Quizzes

 /ˈstrəɡəl/

-Strong efforts made to do something difficult.
+forceful or violent effort to get free of restraint.
 To try very hard to do something difficult.

 /ˈsəmˌTHiNG/